By definition, a project is a temporary endeavor used to create a unique deliverable.

 - Links, and so on.

-You can also customize the way this information will be visually presented to you, using either a Table, Gantt, or Kanban View.
+You can also customize the way this information is visually presented using 2 different views:

-Moreover, each team can customize their spaces differently, which includes using their preferred visual orientation.
+Each team can customize their Spaces differently, which includes using their preferred views.

-For example, if the level design team performs best with a Kanban board but the multiplayer backend team prefers their tasks organized in lists, this can easily be arranged.
+For example, the level design team may perform best with a Kanban board while the multiplayer backend team prefers their tasks organized in lists.
+Either way, this can easily be arranged in Plaky.

-This means that, out of the box, boards come with premade categories to group tasks by:
+Out of the box, boards come with pre-made categories for grouping tasks by:

 - Programming,